-Are you looking for a great senior independent living community for yourself or a loved one?
+Are you looking for a great senior living community for yourself or a loved one?
 Maybe you’re just testing the waters to see what’s out there.

 Almost 90% of people living in independent living facilities are enjoying their time there, and nearly as many would recommend it to a friend.
 Maybe it’s your turn to take the plunge and join one yourself!